 Photographs by Hannah Faith Lord, Noah Sahady, and Lukian Wiedie

-When I moved to Tokyo from Singapore a few years ago, I had to do a major clear out of my belongings – mostly clothes, shoes, books, and beauty products.
-It doesn’t sound like much but the sheer quantity of what I had was overwhelming, due to the perks (?!) or rather, perils of my previous profession.
-I was a fashion journalist working as an editor-in-chief of several fashion titles; the by-product of which was getting sent products to wear, test, and write about.
+Before I moved to Tokyo from Singapore a few years ago, I had to do a major clear-out of my belongings – mostly clothes, shoes, books, and beauty products.
+It doesn’t sound like much but the sheer quantity of what I had was overwhelming due to the perks (or perils!) of my previous profession.
+I was a journalist working as an editor-in-chief of several fashion titles; the by-product of which was getting sent products to wear, test, and write about.

 Moving to Tokyo to be with my partner, it was only then I realized just how much I had accumulated.
 After packing everything in boxes, I ultimately decided to bring one suitcase of clothes.
 I gave most of my stuff away and was happy to leave what was left of it behind.
-The only thing I had shipped were boxes of magazines I edited – a body of work representing close to a decade of my life, which meant more to me than an excess of designer fashion.
-What little regard I must’ve held for the latter that it was so easy to leave it all behind!
+The only things I had shipped over were boxes of magazines I edited – a body of work representing close to a decade of my life, which meant more to me than an excess of designer fashion.
+I must’ve held little regard for the latter that it was so easy to leave it all behind!

-Let’s be clear: I love nice things.
+Let me be clear: I love nice things.
 I wouldn’t be doing what I did and do if I didn’t.
 But buying is one thing, excess is another.
 Abbreviated attention spans enabled by social media and the promise of an ever-growing billion-dollar industry has normalized a gargantuan demand for fashion consumerism.
-At the time, it was hard to get a semblance of distance or perspective being immersed in the industry and making a living from it as I was.
+At the time, it was hard to get perspective being immersed in the industry and making a living from it as I was.

 “The only thing I had shipped were the magazines I edited – a body of work representing close to a decade of my life, which meant more to me than an excess of designer fashion.
-What little regard I must’ve held for the latter that it was so easy to leave it all behind.”
+I must’ve held little regard for the latter that it was so easy to leave it all behind.”